-Sorting tasks Like clusters, tasks are also sorted according to the heterogeneity degree of the executing platform.
-This sorting is done in the same way as previously, as when hd < 0.5 tasks with higher dependencies will be privileged, and when $hd \geq 0.5$ tasks with higher computing cost are privileged.
+Sorting tasks Like clusters, tasks are also sorted accordingly to the heterogeneity degree of the executing platform.
+This sort is done in the same way as previously, as when hd < 0.5 tasks with higher dependencies will be privileged, and when $hd \ge 0.5$ tasks with higher computing cost are privileged, in order to be executed on highest powered computing nodes.